In recapping the 2006 Frederick Marathon, I must first mention that there have been three races that I registered for, but didn’t run…

 The reason we didn’t run the 2003 Frederick Marathon?
-We almost ran out of gas… And we both left our wallets at home…
+We almost ran out of gas… And we’d both accidentally left our wallets at home.

 So we had two choices: drive on to Frederick and risk running out of gasoline on the way home, or turn around and drive home right then and there!
 Apparently, we’re not risk takers.
 We drove home.

 The marathon organizers were kind enough to mail our shirts to us, but we were too ashamed to ever wear them!

 We registered for the 2006 Frederick Marathon as our redemption race.
 We topped off the gas tank the day before and shoved our wallets in our running shoes so we wouldn’t forget them.
 We arrived at the race plenty early to check in and pick up our race packets, but they couldn’t find us as registered.
 After a bit, they figured out the problem and hand wrote out bibs for us.

 When I saw the shirts, I was so excited that they were technical and available in a ladies cut!
 Unfortunately, because of the registration mix-up, I had to take whatever size was left and had to settle for a large.